dssg/hitchhikers-guide/curriculum/1_getting_and_keeping_data/csv-to-db/README.md

 2. *Connect from the EC2*: You SSH into the EC2 and run everything from there.
 Your laptop only sends your commands to the EC2; the EC2 does the work.
 You don't use an SSH tunnel because everything stays on the EC2.
 ![Connect from the EC2](https://www.lucidchart.com/publicSegments/view/9ca0e0f9-da92-468a-935c-b1fc1d3d467a/image.png)

 You can use option 1 (especially dBeaver) to explore the data, but you should use option 2 to load the data.
 First, downloading the datasets to your laptop may violate our contracts.
 Second, the internet connections will be better.
 The connections within Amazon are pretty fast; the connections from our office to Amazon might not be.
-Option 2 keeps the heavy transfers on Amazon's systems.
+Option 2 keeps the heavy transfers on Amazon's infrastructure.

 ### Getting data into a Database
 There are three steps to get data into a database.
 Let's assume for now that you have a (collection of) CSV(s) that you want to load into a database.
 Let's also assume that the database exists (if not, you should create it).